-Join Will Kemp for an in-depth discussion in this video An introduction to lighting for artists, part of Foundations of Drawing: Light and Shadow.
+Join Will Kemp for an in-depth discussion in this video An introduction to lighting for artists, part of Drawing Foundations: Light and Shadow.

 If you've ever felt frustrated, having worked so hard on a drawing only to find that it still looks flat?
 You think it might be your perspective, or it might be the composition, and you can't work out what's wrong with it.
 More often than not, it's actually the lighting of the scene that you're looking at.
 The light and shadow in your composition that's causing the problems.
 If line drawing creates proportions, handling of the tone creates the form.
 The theory can seem simple and the changes can seem very small but application of light logic to your drawings can really create a massive improvement in your work and the exciting part about it is, that once you get lighting, the principles never change.